 - Folktales from the Japanese Countryside, a collection of 46 of Hiroko Fujita's traditional stories edited by Fran Stallings.
 The book includes a brief summary of Japanese history by emeritus professor Harold Wright, an overview of Japanese storytelling by Miki Sakurai, and a section of games, recipes, and crafts as well as facinating background notes on the stories.
-Please order from publisher.
+Please order from publisher or seek on Ebay.

 - Stories to Play With: Kids' Tales Told with Puppets, Paper, Toys, and Imagination by Hiroko Fujita, adapted & edited by Fran Stallings.
 Little Rock AR: August House, 1999.
 ISBN 0-87483-553-4.
 A valuable handbook for folks who work with smallfry or ESL kids, or who train beginning tellers.
-Please order from publisher.
+Please order from publisher or seek on Ebay.